glasswalk3r/rabbitmq-management-proxy/README.md

 - denies any other request to other API endpoints might change the broker configuration and/or state.
 - offers a /health itself for monitoring purposes.
 - limits the HTTP requests to only GET and HEAD methods.
-- templates to generate configuration for Nginx.
+- templates to generate the configuration for Nginx.
+- templates to build a customized Nginx image.
 - automatic unit tests to validate the RabbitMQ user to provide access to the HTTP management plugin API endpoints (using [RSpec](http://rspec.info/)).
 - BDD tests to validate the functional expected behavior (using [Cucumber](https://cucumber.io/)).